nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-Click on the checkbox of `Edit`, if you want to allow or deny users to edit the chart groups.
+Click on the checkbox of `Edit`, if you want to `allow` or `deny` users to edit the chart groups.

 Select on `Deny` option from the drop-down menu, if you want to restrict the users to edit the chart groups.

 &nbsp;&nbsp;

 {{< figure src="../../user5.jpg" height="380px">}}

 &nbsp;&nbsp;

-Select `Specific Charts` option from the drop-down menu, and then select the chart groups for which you want to allow users to edit, from the other drop-down menu.
+Select the `Specific Charts` option from the drop-down menu, and then select the chart groups for which you want to allow users to edit, from the other drop-down menu.

 &nbsp;&nbsp;